CyanLaser/CyanTrigger/README.md

 # CyanTrigger
 CyanTrigger is a new compiler for Udon with focus on in-scene editing.
 The interface resembles the old SDK2 VRC Trigger interface, but has more functionality.
-CyanTriggers is not intended to replace UdonGraph or UdonSharp, but work alongside those tools.
-Currently only available through [**CyanLaser's Patreon**](http://patreon.com/CyanLaser).
+CyanTrigger has full access to all of Udon and can work with UdonGraph and UdonSharp.
+CyanTrigger can be [downloaded from Booth.pm](https://cyanlaser.booth.pm/items/3194594).

 ## Features
 - Easy interface for adding quick logic in your scene